rozek/javascript-interface-library/README.md

 * CommonJS: `const JIL = require('javascript-interface-library')`
 * AMD: `require(['javascript-interface-library'], (JIL) => {...})`

-Alternatively, you may access the global Variable `JIL` directly.
+Alternatively, you may access the global variable `JIL` directly.

 ## Usage as an ECMAscript Module ##